-- Senior Secured Loans: When we extend senior secured loans, which we define to include first lien debt, we will generally take a security interest in the available assets of these portfolio companies, including the equity interests of their subsidiaries, although this will not always be the case.
+- 2. Senior Secured Loans: When we extend senior secured loans, which we define to include first lien debt, we will generally take a security interest in the available assets of these portfolio companies, including the equity interests of their subsidiaries, although this will not always be the case.
 We expect this security interest, if any, to help mitigate the risk that we will not be repaid.
 However, there is a risk that the collateral securing our loans may decrease in value over time, may be difficult to sell in a timely manner, may be difficult to appraise and may fluctuate in value based upon the success of the business and market conditions, including as a result of the inability of the portfolio company to raise additional capital.
 Also, in some circumstances, our lien could be subordinated to claims of other creditors.
 In addition, deterioration in a portfolio company's financial condition and prospects, including its inability to raise additional capital, may be accompanied by deterioration in the value of the collateral for the loan.
-Consequently, the fact that a loan is secured does not guarantee that we will receive principal and interest payments according to the loan's terms, or at all, or that we will be able to collect on the loan should we be forced to enforce our remedies. - Mezzanine Debt: Our mezzanine debt investments, which we define to include second lien secured and subordinated debt, will generally be subordinated to senior secured loans and will generally be unsecured.
+Consequently, the fact that a loan is secured does not guarantee that we will receive principal and interest payments according to the loan's terms, or at all, or that we will be able to collect on the loan should we be forced to enforce our remedies. - 3.
+Mezzanine Debt: Our mezzanine debt investments, which we define to include second lien secured and subordinated debt, will generally be subordinated to senior secured loans and will generally be unsecured.
 Our second lien debt is subordinated debt that benefits from a collateral interest in the borrower.
 As such, other creditors may rank senior to us in the event of insolvency.
 This may result in an above average amount of risk and volatility or a loss of principal.
 These investments may involve additional risks that could adversely affect our investment returns.
 To the extent interest payments associated with such debt are deferred, such debt may be subject to greater fluctuations in valuations, and such debt could subject us and our stockholders to non-cash income.
-Since we will not receive cash prior to the maturity of some of our mezzanine debt investments, such investments may be of greater risk than cash paying loans.
+Since we may not receive cash interest or principal prior to the maturity of some of our mezzanine debt investments, such investments may be of greater risk than cash paying loans. - 4.
+Equity Investments: We have made and expect to continue to make select equity investments, all of which are subordinated to debt investments.
+In addition, when we invest in senior secured loans or mezzanine debt, we may acquire warrants to purchase equity investments from time to time.
+Our goal is ultimately to dispose of these equity investments and realize gains upon our disposition of such interests.
+However, the equity investments we receive may not appreciate in value and, in fact, may decline in value.
+Accordingly, we may not be able to realize gains from our equity investments, and any gains that we do realize on the disposition of any equity investments may not be sufficient to offset any other losses we experience.
+In addition, many of the equity securities in which we invest may not pay dividends on a regular basis, if at all.

-In addition, investing in middle-market companies involves a number of significant risks including:
+In addition, investing in middle-market companies involves a number of significant risks, including: